Combinatorial properties of Newton maps: Introduction

 \section{Introduction}

 The dynamical properties of rational functions $f:\widehat{\mathbb{C}}\rightarrow\widehat{\mathbb{C}}$ have been intensely scrutinized over the last few decades, though in some ways the remarkable theory which has emerged is only in its early stages.
-Natural motivation for the topic comes from the study of Newton's method applied to a complex polynomial.
-For instance, it has long been observed that in some cases Newton's method does not converge to a root for open sets of initial values in $\mathbb{C}$; Smale posed the problem of ``systematically finding" those polynomials whose Newton's method have such open sets. \cite[Problem 6]{Smale85}.
-In a different vein, a number of studies have been carried out on Newton's method as an algorithm \cite{McM, Schl}.
+Natural motivation for the topic comes from the study of Newton's root finding method applied to a complex polynomial.
+For instance, it has long been observed that in some cases Newton's method does not converge to a root for open sets of initial values in $\mathbb{C}$; Smale posed the problem of ``systematically finding" those polynomials whose Newton's method have such open sets \cite[Problem 6]{Smale85}.
+In a different vein, a number of studies have been carried out on Newton's method as a root-finding method \cite{McM,HSS,schleicher_2002,Schl,Sch08,BLS,SchSt,BAS,SCRSSS20}.

-Finite combinatorial models have been successfully created to encode the dynamics of postcritically finite complex polynomials \cite{BFH, Poirier}, but similar attempts for rational maps have met with formidable difficulties (postcritically finite maps are chosen for study because they are structurally significant in parameter space, and because Thurston's characterization and rigidity theorem is available).
-This paper will produce a combinatorial invariant that will yield a classification of \emph{all} postcritically finite Newton maps \cite{LMS2}.
+Finite combinatorial models have been successfully created to encode the dynamics of postcritically finite complex polynomials \cite{BFH,Poirier}, but similar attempts for rational maps have met with formidable difficulties (postcritically finite maps are chosen for study because they are structurally significant in parameter space, and because Thurston's characterization and rigidity theorem is available).
+This paper will produce a combinatorial invariant that will yield a classification of \emph{all} postcritically finite Newton maps worked out in \cite{LMS2}.
 No other combinatorial classification of this scope exists for non-polynomial rational maps, as explicit classifications have only been made in the past for one-dimensional families.

 \begin{definition}[Newton map] A rational function $f:\widehat{\C}\to\widehat{\C}$ of degree $d\geq 3$ is called a \emph{Newton map} if there is some complex polynomial $p(z)$ so that $f(z)=z-\frac{p(z)}{p'(z)}$ for all $z\in\mathbb{C}$. \end{definition}